Hanna-Kitten/FS22-4km-HD-ModMap-Template/README.md

 # Known issues
+- **The editor takes a long time to save.** The editor way freeze for up to a minute when pressing "save". **Give it time and it will return to normal.**
 - The editor is laggy when in paint mode.
 This is an issue with the editor with 8192x8192 weight files.
 Don't worry.
 This doesn't happen in game
 - The loading screen in game takes a liitle longer.
 This only happens the first time you run it.
 - The first 20 seconds of game play (after the loading screen) may stutter.
 Give everything time to load in and this issue goes away.